acend/website-hugo/site/content/en/trainings/microservices.md

         - title : "Outcomes"
           icon : "1"
           content : "<ul>
-<li>Getting started and basic concepts of Tekton.</li>
-<li>CI/CD basic concepts are known.</li>
-<li>How to implement a Tekton build and delivery pipeline.</li>
+<li>Understand architecture patterns</li>
+<li>Know migration options with advantages and disadvantages</li>
+<li>Know and understand fault tolerance, event-driven architecture, change data capture patterns</li>
+<li>Know modern observability stacks</li>
 </ul>"

         - title : "Prerequisites"
           icon : "2"
           content : "<ul>
-<li>Participants will need a laptop with direct access to the Internet.</li>
+<li>Participants will need a laptop with direct access to the Internet</li>
+<li>Additionally, local admin rights or access to a terminal (in the browser) are required</li>
+<li>A Docker installation is required</li>
 </ul>"

         - title : "Target Audience"
           icon : "3"
           content : "<ul>
-<li>Our training is designed for people who already have prior knowledge of container technologies, Git and Kubernetes.</li>
+<li>Our training is aimed at people who already have previous knowledge in the area of Java software development and architecture</li>
-<li>We recommend attending the Container & Kubernetes Basics or the Container & OpenShift Basics training before registering for this course.</li>
+<li>Furthermore, basic know-how in relation to containers and container platforms is an advantage</li>
 </ul>"

         - title : "Conditions"